5 Oct 2023

 If you aren’t into fishing or snorkeling, you can have fun learning about some of these fish species by visiting one of our local aquariums.

-It’s also fairly common to catch a glimpse from the oceanfront window of your vacation rental of dolphins (porpoises) following a shrimp boat along the beach.
-And seashell hunting on the beach is certainly a popular past-time to identify which creatures used to live in the shells you find.
+It’s also fairly common to catch a glimpse of dolphins from the oceanfront window of our Holden Beach rentals.
+Many visitors enjoy seashell hunting on the beach to identify which creatures used to live in the shells they find.

 HOBBS TIP: Please ensure nothing is living inside a seashell before you take it home.
 Once you confirm the shell is empty, wash it before packing it in your bag to go home.
 You'll thank us later!

 We are proud to share our island with so many beautiful wildlife species.
 When you encounter one of them on your next Holden Beach vacation, kindly remember that this is their home, too.
 If you leave them alone, they will likely do the same for you.